czbiohub-sf/cerebra/paper/paper.md

 We should stress that `find-aa-mutations` does not *definitively* report peptide-level variants but rather the *likely* set of peptide variants.
 Definitively reporting protein variants requires knowledge of alternate splicing -- this represents an open problem in scRNA-seq [Huang:2017].
-For example, if a read picks up a mutation in exon 2 of geneA, we can report each of the potential spliceforms of geneA that contain exon 2, but we **cannot** infer which of those particular spliceforms are actually present in our sample.
+For example, if a read picks up a variant in exon 2 of geneA, we can report each of the potential spliceforms of geneA that contain exon 2, but we **cannot** infer which of those particular spliceforms are actually present in our sample.
 Thus we report all possible spliceforms; determining the spliceform landscape of an individual cell from scRNA-seq is outside the scope of this project.

 We tested `cerebra find-aa-mutations` on a set of high-quality reference-grade VCF files from the [Genome in a Bottle consortium](https://www.nist.gov/programs-projects/genome-bottle).